Udopara/urban-mobility-data-explorer/backend/README.md

 Open PowerShell and run the following from the repository root.

-1. Create and activate a virtual environment (from repo root):
+1. Create and activate a virtual environment (from backend folder):

 ```powershell
 python -m venv .\venv